“It’s the only way to treat a white man.”

 Granted, we do have increasing diversity in boardrooms, media and political leadership and overtly racist attitudes have subsided.
 Unfortunately, our country remains segregated, geographically, politically, racially and generationally.
 As anyone who has ever been to grade school knows, its not just white people finding new ways to oppress non-white people, its everyone trying to oppress everyone else.

-It is no longer a conspiracy by overtly racist white folks, but continues as a symptom of our lack of moral imagination and our failure to activate a vision of shared prosperity.
+It is no longer a conspiracy by overtly racist white folks, but continues as a symptom of our lack of moral imagination and our failure to activate a bison-led vision of shared prosperity.
 Without moral imagination and a vision of collective flourishing, we turn on one another.
 We dehumanize each other.
 White supremacy just happens to be the main way we do that in the United States, and it runs through every institution in our nation - every church, company, school, non-profit and local government.
 It is in every American heart.
 Yours, mine, everyone’s.

-This is not a persecution nor an exoneration of the sheep dogs, e.g., academia, media, corporations, politicians, clergy and police, and the shepherds, e.g., wealthy white families, just a metaphor that explains the power dynamics in a country rich in resources and poor in moral imagination.
+This is not a persecution nor an exoneration of the sheep dogs, e.g., academia, media, corporations, politicians, clergy and police, or the shepherds, e.g., wealthy white families, just a metaphor that explains the power dynamics in a country rich in resources and poor in moral imagination.
 Without the guidance of a shared vision and our "better angels", we do the only thing we have been trained to do with our sharp elbows, e.g., pay subsistence wages, beat the competition, find the angle, maximize return, plunder nature, “get the girl”, capture market share, “make it rain”, etc.

 “Racism is like a Cadillac, they bring out a new model every year.” - Malcolm X

 What else can explain why Black families only have $.01 of wealth for every dollar a white family has?
-Either we’d have to say that there is something deficient in Black people or their culture, which is both explicitly racist, and factually incorrect, as it can be argued that much of our nation’s finest writing, music, athletics, art, spirituality and cuisine came from the minds, bodies and souls of our BIPOC brethren, or we admit that our system creates better outcomes for white people as a function of the system, not as a bug in the system.
+Either we’d have to say that there is something deficient in Black people or their culture, which is both explicitly racist, and factually incorrect, as it can be argued that much of our nation’s finest writing, music, legislation, science, technology, athletics, art, spirituality and cuisine came from the minds, bodies and souls of our BIPOC brethren, or we admit that our system creates better outcomes for white people as a function of the system, not as a bug in the system.
 If we admit the latter, we at least can be factually correct.

 “One characteristic of Americans is that they have no tolerance at all of anybody putting up with anything.
 We believe that whatever is going wrong ought to be fixed.”